halfflat/parapara/README.md

 ## Supported formats

-In the first instance, only a simple TOML-like subset that is compatible with the target application's conventions.
+In the first instance, only an INI-style file format is supported with a specialized importer.